bariasunka-svg/spamguard-api/README.md

 ### Three-Tier Cascade Design

-In my thesis I designed a three-tier cascade architecture to balance speed, accuracy, and operational cost.
+In the thesis, the study designed a three-tier cascade architecture to balance speed, accuracy, and operational cost.
 This API implements Tier 2.

 | Tier | Component | Trigger Condition | Role |
 |------|-----------|-------------------|------|